-Some say hybrid tomatoes don’t have as much flavor as heirlooms.
-This is because hybrids are bred for other traits, such as disease resistance and yield, rather than flavor.
-Of course, there are always exceptions to the rule – some hybrid varieties have great flavor.
+Some say hybrid tomatoes don’t have as much flavour as heirlooms.
+This is because hybrids are bred for other traits, such as disease resistance and yield, rather than flavour.
+Of course, there are always exceptions to the rule – some hybrid varieties have great flavour.
 It just takes a little more effort to find them.

-The number one reason why people grow heirloom tomatoes is the flavor.
+The number one reason why people grow heirloom tomatoes is the flavour.
 These varieties have been around for generations and have been selected for their unique tastes.
-Heirlooms are the way to go if you’re looking for a tomato with real flavor.
+Heirlooms are the way to go if you’re looking for a tomato with real flavour.

 Can save seeds